 Develop Community

 Have fun as a ministry team.
-Develop community by gathering together once in a while outside of your ministry time slots.
-Share in scripture and devotion together.
+Develop community by gathering once in a while outside of your ministry time slots.
+Share scripture and devotion together.
 Bring food.
 Get t-shirts.
-Anything you can do to build a culture of community with your group.
+Do anything you can to build a culture of community with your group.

 Give Access

 Give access to your team members.
 Respond to their texts and emails.
 Let them in on inside info coming up the next week.
-Keep them in the loop and be planned ahead.
+Keep them in the loop and plan ahead.
 Give them the tools they need to make it all happen.

 Simplified Purpose

 Boil your purpose down to a simple thing to remember.
-You may have a purpose for this season, something you need to work on for a while.
+You may have a purpose for this season, something you must work on for a while.
 Help people rally around one thing at a time.
 Get everyone on the same page.

 Highlight Success

 Celebrate what has worked well.
 Talk about where we’ve come from.
-Praise God for the great things going on in your team and your ministry.
-And don’t forget to work hard to make little successes happen on a regular basis.
+Praise God for the great things in your team and your ministry.
+And don’t forget to work hard to make little successes happen regularly.
 Nothing motivates volunteers better than stuff working really well!

 Pray Together